janantala/beyond-adaptive-web-design/README.md

 ## Abstract

-Mobile device penetration grows rapidly and it brings not only different display sizes with new human interaction methods, but also new kinds of internet connection.
+Mobile device penetration grows rapidly and it brings not only different display sizes with new human interaction methods, but also high-latency networks.
 But there are not just smartphones and desktop computers.
-We now have Web-enabled smartphones, tablets, e-readers, netbooks, watches, TVs, phablets, notebooks, game consoles and more.
+We now have Web-enabled smartphones, tablets, e-readers, netbooks, watches, TVs, phablets, notebooks, game consoles, cars and more.
 So it is necessary to adapt web pages for different devices and new interaction methods.
-In our work, we follow Mobile First and Progressive Enhancement design, which emphasises a great performance on mobile devices and later profit on high-end computers.
+Several new methods for designing web are rapidly evolving.
 We present a new way of web components adaptation based on a device features and external conditions in our work and new possibilities of interaction with web application based on speech recognition, motion or device rotation.
-The evaluation of the proposed method of adaptation shows slightly better results than original approach.

 ## Introduction